 Over an extended number of years of service life, how many pole replacements can be avoided by managing the aging of pole tops?
 How many poles that otherwise may have been candidates for pole restoration will have to be replaced because they did not have pole top protection?

-Many utilities include the cost of pole top protection in the capital budget for materials for new pole installations (which are depreciated over time), creating future savings for operation and maintenance, and capital accounts.
+Many utilities include the cost of pole top protection in capital budgets for materials on new pole installations (which are depreciated over time), creating future savings for both O&M and capital accounts.
+UP